kyeongjin0110/Image-Filter/README.md

-# Image_Filter
+# Image-Filter

-Author : annkyeongjin

-E-mail : rudwls608401 @ naver.com

-Description : This repository contains image filter file.
-Developed by JAVA and Eclipse.

-Introduction : This is image filter program.
+#### This is image filter program.

+## Main description

-           Press File in menu bar.
+1. Press File in menu bar.
-           And get image on my computer.
+2. And get image on my computer.

-           how to apply image filter :
+3. how to apply image filter :

     if you want to apply decreasing hue, press Hue- button. if you want to apply increasing hue, press Hue+ button. if you want to apply decreasing bright, press Bright- button. if you want to apply increasing bright, press Bright+ button. if you want to apply decreasing saturation, press Saturation- button. if you want to apply increasing saturation, press Saturation+ button. if you want to apply blur filter, press Blur keyboard. if you want to apply sharpen filter, press Sharpen keyboard. if you want to apply edge detect filter, press Edge Detect keyboard. if you want to apply emboss filter, press Emboss keyboard. if you want to apply invert filter, press Invert keyboard. if you want to apply blueInvert filter, press BlueInvert keyboard. if you want to apply poster filter, press Poster keyboard.

+## Requirements

+- Eclipse

+## RUN

-How to run : If you want to build, following this.
+If you want to build, following this:

     click to the right mouse button to go to enter a ImageFilterMain. click to the "Run As" -> "Java Application" with left mouse button.